Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Model and methods

-We modeled species distribution using a compilation of sources of standardized and opportunistic butterfly records obtained in the Nouvelle Aquitaine region, Southwest France, from 2000 to 2023.
-Multiple data sources have been compiled by the Observatoire de la faune sauvage de Nouvelle-Aquitaine (FAUNA, https://observatoire-fauna.fr/; Université de Bordeaux), downloaded on 2024-10-19.
-This database feeds into the national inventory of Nature (SINP), supported by the French Ministry of the Environment.
-Opportunistic data consists of both citizen science data and surveys of specific areas (e.g., a natural reserve, a golf course) that do not follow a presence/absence or rigorous transect protocol.
-The inclusion of presence-only yet professional surveys of various locations implies that the dataset is therefore not necessarily biased towards high-richness or high-abundance areas.
-The data set amounts a total of 298,389 valid records of 200 butterfly taxa along non-winter months (10, begin February-end November) of 24 years.
+The dataset amounts a total of 298,389 valid records of 200 butterfly taxa along non-winter months (10, begin February-end November) for 24 years.
 The administrative region of Nouvelle-Aquitaine has 90,290 $1 \times 1$ km cells when represented as a grid.
 Butterfly records were allocated to the cells that comprised their original data types (e.g, points, transects).
 Our primary focus was on six species that are well-reported and vary in rarity as well as habitat specialization: \textit{Polyommatus icarus} (Rottemburg, 1775), \textit{Lycaena dispar} (Haworth, 1803), \textit{Maniola jurtina} (Linnaeus, 1758), \textit{Coenonympha oedippus} (Fabricius, 1787), \textit{Euphydryas aurinia} (Rottemburg, 1775), and \textit{Lycaena phlaeas} (Linnaeus, 1761).
 The data include 59,698 records of these six species (\textit{P. icarus}: 12,052, \textit{L. dispar}: 3,106, \textit{M. jurtina}: 17,465, \textit{C. oedippus}: 10,700, \textit{E. aurinia}: 6,982, \textit{L. phleas}: 9,378 records).